bborovskij/oop_in_c/README.md

 - **Attributes**: Fuel type, name, number of wheels, and seats.
 - **Methods**: `init()`, `deinit()`, `start()`, `stop()`, and `log()`.
 - Maintains an internal state variable `_engine_started`.
+- Uses virtual method table per object, but in our case, we only store overrided or new methods in object VTable.
+- for convenience, use macros to initialize parent object and call any (local or parent) object methods.

 ### **Derived Class: Car**
 Additional attributes and methods: